-Table 3-3 describes RRU indicators.
+Table 3-2 describes RRU indicators.

-Table 3-3 RRU indicators
+Table 3-2 RRU Indicators

-Indicator Color Status Meaning RUN Green Steady on There is power supply, but the module is faulty.
-Steady off There is no power supply, or the module is faulty.
-Blinking (on for 1s and off for 1s) The board is functioning properly.
-Blinking (on for 0.125s and off for 0.125s) Software is being loaded to the module, or the module is not started.
-ALM Red Red Steady on Alarms are generated, and the module must be replaced.
+Indicator Color Status Meaning RUN Green Steady on The power input is available, but the board is faulty.
+Steady off No power input is available or the board is faulty.
+Blinking (on for 1s and off for 1s) The board is running properly.

+Indicator Color Status Meaning Blinking (on for 0.125s and off for 0.125s) The board software is being loaded or the board is not working.
+ALM Red Steady on Alarms are generated, and the module must be replaced.
 Blinking (on for 1s and off for 1s) Alarms are generated.
-The alarms may be caused by the faults on the related boards or ports.
+The alarms may be caused by faults on the related board or ports.
 Therefore, you need to locate the fault before deciding whether to replace the module.
-Steady off No alarm is generated.
-ACT Green Steady on The module is running properly with TX channels enabled or the software is being loaded without RRU running.
-Blinking (on for 1s and off for 1s) The module is running properly with TX channels disabled.
-VSWR Red Steady off No Voltage Standing Wave Ratio (VSWR) alarm is generated.
+Steady off No alarms are generated.
+ACT Green Green Steady on The board is working properly when TX channels are enabled or software is being loaded to a board that is not started.
+Blinking (on for 1s and off for 1s) The board is running with TX channels disabled.
+VSWR Red Red Steady off No voltage standing wave ratio (VSWR) alarm is generated.
 Blinking (on for 1s and off for 1s) VSWR alarms are generated on the ANT_TX/RXB port.
 Steady on VSWR alarms are generated on the ANT_TX/RXA port.
 Blinking (on for 0.125s and off for 0.125s) VSWR alarms are generated on the ANT_TX/RXA and ANT_TX/RXB ports.
-CPRI0 Red or green Steady green The CPRI link is functioning properly.
-Steady red An optical module fails to transmit or receive signals because the optical module is faulty or the fiber optic cable is broken.
-Blinking red (on for 1s and off for 1s) The CPRI link is out of lock because of a failure in clock lock between two modes or mismatched data rates over CPRI ports.
+CPRI0 Red and Steady green The CPRI link is running properly. green Steady red An optical module fails to receive or transmit signals possibly because the optical module is faulty or the optical fiber is broken.
+Blinking red (on for 1s and off for 1s) The CPRI link is out of lock because of faults on the mutual lock of dual-mode clock sources or mismatched data rates on CPRI ports.
+Steady off The optical module cannot be detected or is powered off.
+CPRI1 Red and Steady green The CPRI link is running properly. green Steady red An optical module fails to receive or transmit signals possibly because the optical module is faulty or the optical fiber is broken.

-Indicator Color Status Meaning Steady off The optical module cannot be detected, or the optical module is powered off.
-CPRI1 CPRI1 Red or Steady green The CPRI link is functioning properly. green Steady red An optical module fails to transmit or receive signals because the optical module is faulty or the fiber optic cable is broken.
-Blinking red (on for 1s and off for 1s) The CPRI link is out of lock because of a failure in clock lock between two modes or mismatched data rates over CPRI ports.
-Steady off The optical module cannot be detected, or the optical module is powered off.
+Indicator Color Status Meaning Blinking red (on for 1s and off for 1s) The CPRI link is out of lock because of faults on the mutual lock of dual-mode clock sources or mismatched data rates on CPRI ports.
+Steady off The optical module cannot be detected or is powered off.